haxetink/tink_state/README.md

 Basiscally a `State` can act as an `Observable` but it also exposes a `set` function whereby you can update it.
 When exposing a state to the outside world it's best to expose it as an `Observable` so that you alone can update it.

-Don't let the `toggle` function freak you out.
-It is a so called ["selective function"](https://haxe.org/manual/types-abstract-selective-functions.html) that exists only on boolean states and allows you to write things like `flag.toggle()`.

 ### Observable